-CANEX has made the following classifications:
+CANEX has made the following classifications.

-- Cash and cash equivalents are classified as financial assets held for trading and measured at fair value. - Due from CFCF and account and accrued receivables are classified as loans and receivables and recorded at amortized cost using the effective interest rate method. - Accounts payable and accrued liabilities and loans payable are classified as other liabilities and measured at amortized cost using the effective interest rate method.
+- Cash and cash equivalents, due from CFCF and account and accrued receivables are classified as loans and receivables and recorded at amortized cost using the effective interest rate method. - Accounts payable and accrued liabilities and loans payable are classified as other liabilities and measured at amortized cost using the effective interest rate method.